 Plywood: Plywood is a more difficult substrate to cut without burning, although it is possible if you use the tips below.
 It is one of the most versatile materials available in a variety of sizes and styles.
 However, you will need to choose one specifically designed for laser cutting, such as birch plywood.
 For plywood this special wood, also need to test speed and power in advance.
 Edge burns are one of the most common challenges in laser-cut plywood, and the cutting power and speed of the engraving machine must be increased as much as possible to reduce the residence time of the laser on the material and minimize the burn on the cutting edge.
-This is due to edge burns, usually due to high laser power or low cutting speed.
+This is due to edge laser burning laser marks, usually due to high laser power or low cutting speed.

 The wavelength: Even the laser wavelength will affect the cutting edge of the material, so 1.06 micron fiber laser is not recommended.
 In contrast, fiber bundles of 9.3 or 10.6 microns produced the fewest burn marks when cutting wood with carbon dioxide lasers.

 Resin content: When using a laser cutter, the amount of SAP or resin in the wood can make a huge difference.
 Materials like alder with a high resin content are more likely to burn or have dark edges, while oak has a lower resin content and is better suited for light and clean cuts.
 The degree of burn marks will vary from material to material, and wood with a high resin content or a low water content is more likely to show burn marks.
-But if you do need a specific type of wood with a high resin content, there are other effective methods you can use to make the wood without burning marks sticking out.
+But if you do need a specific type of wood with a high resin content, there are other effective methods you can use to make the wood without laser burning laser marks sticking out.

 Improper power and speed adjustment.
 Therefore, it is a good idea to perform a power speed test before sculpting any object.
 It will give you a better idea of what kind of power and speed you need to choose.
 For different types of wood materials, there is no problem of how to adjust the optimal distance of laser focus.
 Experiment with different focal length Settings to see what works best.
 Monport 60W, 80W, 100W, 130W, 150W are equipped with autofocus system.
 There is no question of how to adjust the optimal distance to focus the laser.
 Experiment with different focal length Settings to see what works best.
 In summary, reducing the power and increasing the speed usually reduces the burn area.
 Once you've found a setting that works for each type of wood, you can jot it down to speed up future progress.
 You can manually adjust the laser focus to make it slightly smaller so that you can find the perfect cutting Settings.